Visitor information

 There is something for everyone at this beautiful lakeside setting.

+Looking for something more adventurous?
 Adrenaline seekers can challenge themselves at Go Ape Tree Top Challenge.
-For those with energy left to burn there is Forest Segway or a range of running trails from 2km to 10km routes.
+For those with energy left to burn there is Forest Segway or enjoy one of our running trails.
+We have routes varying in length from 2km to 10km.

 Please note: Use of the lake is by booking only.
 Individual swimming and watersports are not permitted in any of the lakes and ponds in the Forest of Dean.